 From the above code, we can know that a ndarray object can be created with the numpy.array() function, and its dtype attribute represents the data type of the data contained in it, its ndim attribute represents the number of dimensions of the multi-dimensional array and its shape attribute is a tuple that represents the sizes of each dimension of the array.
 We know that the elements in a list can have different types, however, the elements in a ndarray object must be the same type.

 How to access an element in a ndarray?
 You can use x[i,j] or x[i][j].
-They get the same element.x[i1:i2,j1:j2] gets the elements from row i1 to i2(not include i2), for each row, only gets the elements from column j1 to column j2(not include j2).
+They get the same element. x[i1:i2,j1:j2] gets the elements from row i1 to i2(not include i2), for each row, only gets the elements from column j1 to column j2(not include j2).
+The number of indices separated by comma should be equal or less than the dimensions of the array.
+If the number of indices is less than the array dimension, the result would be another ndarray.
+If the number of indices is the same as the dimension of the array, the result would be the basic data type(dtype) of the ndarray.

 When a ndarray is calculated with a scalar, every element in the ndarray will be calculated with the scalar.
 But if a ndarray is calculated with another ndarray, only corresponding elements in the two ndarrays are calculated.